collapsed-stacks/startups/questions/1441/is-photographic-composition-protected-as-copyrighted-derivative-works.md

 - tagged: `copyright`, `patent`
 - score: 2

-<p>Example:</p>
+Example:

-<p>In shooting photographs for the marketing of a product company A experiments with various arrangements and lighting techniques through A/B testing until a winning formula is found.
+In shooting photographs for the marketing of a product company A experiments with various arrangements and lighting techniques through A/B testing until a winning formula is found.
 This includes the placement of the objects relative to each other as well as the lighting and effects applied (highlighting, darkening, blurring, etc.) during post-processing with tools such as Photoshop.
-The company files for Copyright protection on these photographs.</p>
+The company files for Copyright protection on these photographs.

-<p>A competitor, company B, copies the composition, arrangement, lighting and digital techniques.
-They use all of this to effectively create images with the same "look and feel" except that instead of featuring company A's product it shows company B's product.</p>
+A competitor, company B, copies the composition, arrangement, lighting and digital techniques.
+They use all of this to effectively create images with the same "look and feel" except that instead of featuring company A's product it shows company B's product.

-<p>When viewed side-by-side the images look strikingly similar in "look and feel" except for featuring different products.</p>
+When viewed side-by-side the images look strikingly similar in "look and feel" except for featuring different products.

-<p>Can company A protect it's "look and feel" based on their copyrighted images by reaching for the derivative works protection?</p>
+Can company A protect it's "look and feel" based on their copyrighted images by reaching for the derivative works protection?